rse-ops/proposals/README.md

 And if you want to work on an incubating proposal further, just open a pull request!
 This repository is based on [proposal-jekyll](https://github.com/vsoch/proposal-jekyll) in case you want to make your own version.
+This work is a part of rse-ops and falls under the scope of [RADIUSS](https://software.llnl.gov/radiuss/)

 ### Usage